 How can Shopify store owners get customers to find their products?
 It’s hardly feasible if your website ranks low in search engines like Google, Bing, and Yahoo.
 People are lazy; they don’t want to dig too far for information.
 The first-page results are most often enough for them.

 Without a solid SEO strategy, businesses have poor chances of reaching higher positions on search engine results pages (SERPs).
-Leveraging the best SEO practices, such as technical SEO, on-page optimization, and off-page techniques, entrepreneurs can significantly improve the search positions of their online shops.
+By leveraging best SEO practices, including technical SEO, on-page optimization, and off-page techniques, entrepreneurs can significantly improve the search engine rankings of their online shops.

 In this post, we’ll discuss Shopify’s SEO-friendly features and provide a comprehensive checklist with practical tips on optimizing your online store for SEO.
 Some methods are easy to implement, while more complicated cases may require assistance from an established Shopify development company.